Prosecco & Petals

-A wedding playlist is a great way to create a personalised soundtrack to your wedding day.
-The below article gives a complete guide to creating a playlist, including what you need to consider, where to get inspiration and how to make the process easy.
+A wedding playlist is a great way to create a personalised soundtrack for your wedding day that is unique to you as a couple.
+The below article gives a complete guide to creating a playlist.

-Before uploading your music to a specific platform, it is best to work out what your venue recommends and what compatible technology they use.
-This will save a lot of time and effort.
+Before uploading your music to a specific platform, it is best to work out what your venue requires to connect to their sound system.
+Doing this first will save duplicating any effort later on.

-1. Download music: To make this stage effortless it is worth splitting out the downloading task in half and getting both your favourite tunes on the lists and then splitting this out into different wedding day playlists.
+1. Download music: To make this stage effortless, it is worth splitting out the downloading task in half and getting both your favourite tunes on the lists and then further splitting this out into different playlists.

 2. Order your tracks: After you have done this, you can then move the order of music but do not overly worry about this.
-The trick here is to put blend different artists and songs together.
+The trick here is to put blend different artists, tempos and genres together.

-3. Check the running time: Finally, it is worth going over the amount of time on all lists but make sure your favourite songs will be at points that will be played.
+3. Check the running time: Finally, it is worth checking the running time of each playlist and making sure your favourite songs will be at points that will definitely be played.